 • Granulated Sugar: You can adjust the amount of sugar depending on the sweetness of your apples and how sweet you like your pie.

-• Brown Sugar: I like to use brown sugar as well as granulated sugar because it adds a richer flavor with caramel notes.
+• Brown Sugar: I like to use brown sugar as well as granulated sugar because it adds a richer flavor with notes of caramel.

 • Cinnamon: A little bit of cinnamon is essential for the best apple pie filling!

-• Nutmeg: You’ll add just 1/4 teaspoon of nutmeg, for flavor.
+• Nutmeg: I add just 1/4 teaspoon of ground nutmeg, for flavor.

 • Salt: Salt is essential in baking to balance out the sweetness.
 It enhances all of the flavors!

 Stir to combine the ingredients.
-Then you’ll let the filling sit at room temperature while you make the pie crust.
+Then let the filling sit at room temperature while you make the pie crust.
 As the filling rests, the sugar will start to bring out the juices from the apples.
-You’ll stir the filling again after it sits to make sure everything is well combined.
+You’ll stir the filling again before pouring it into the pie crust to make sure everything is well combined.

 Assemble the Pie

 The pie crust recipe makes enough dough for a top and bottom pie crust.
 You’ll cut the dough in half and shape it into two disks.
 Refrigerate one disk for the top crust, and roll out the other for the bottom crust.
-Fit the bottom crust into your pie dish so it reaches all the way up the sides of the dish.
+Gently fit the bottom crust into your pie dish.

 Rolling out pie crust.